elastos/Elastos.Developer.Website/content/elastos_trinity/setup/environment_setup.md

 - Android adb (to test on Android devices)
 - Ionic
 - Node v10 or v12
-- Trinity app (APK) installed on android (to be able to deploy development EPKs)
+- elastOS app (APK) installed on android (to be able to deploy development EPKs)

 ### Installation